 Gestalt Review is a peer-reviewed journal that provides a worldwide forum for exchanges in Gestalt theory and practice at all levels of system: the individual, couples, families, groups, organizations, and the community.
 Published two times a year, it includes articles on politics, philosophy, gender, and culture, as well as book reviews and reflections.
 It is targeted to Gestalt theorists, Gestalt therapists, Organizational Development professionals, psychologists, social workers, clinicians, counselors, educators, and the community-at-large.

-is a peer-reviewed journal published by The Gestalt International Study Center
+Gestalt Review is a peer-reviewed journal produced by The Gestalt International Study Center

 Here you can review the contents of every issue of Gestalt Review.
 In addition, you will find information about our editorial process, Gestalt writer's conferences, how to submit an article, and how to subscribe.